Riczh/Zhou-portfolio/final_project_p2.md

 ### Previous Data visualizations

 ![Revenue & Cost](WechatIMG3111.jpeg)
-I will draw a line of revenue to show the correlation of revenue and stock price, and point out the revenue will go higher.
-I showed the changes in revenue and cost of Salesforce in the past 10 years.
-It can be found that revenue is increasing rapidly, and the growth rate is faster than cost, which means that the profit is also increasing rapidly.
+I will draw a line of revenue to show the correlation between revenue and stock price, and point out the income will go higher.
+I showed the changes in tax and the cost of Salesforce in the past ten years.
+It can be found that revenue is increasing rapidly, and the growth rate is faster than the price, which means that the profit is also growing rapidly.

 ![Ratio of Stock Price](WechatIMG3106.jpeg)
-I will show the change of stock price ratio of Salesforce and S&P 500 and compare them.
+I will show the change in the stock price ratio of Salesforce and the S&P 500 and compare them.
 I will use the estimation of valuation about Salesforce's stock price to calculate the return of investment (ROI).

 ### User research protocol

 The user research protocol identifies the following:

 #### a. the target audience you hope to reach with your story:
-My target audience of my presentation are rich people have technology knowledge but no investment experience.
+The target audience of my presentation is rich people who have technology knowledge but no investment experience.
 However, they still want to earn extra money by buying stocks.
-Therefore, my plan is to introduce a company that they may hear before, and use financial data to tell a story about the stock that the stock price will go higher in a year.
+Therefore, I plan to introduce a company that they may hear before and use financial data to tell a story about the capital that the stock price will go higher in a year.

 #### b. your approach to identifying representative individuals to interview:
-As a CMU student, I have network of tech people.
-If they enter FAMMA, it is possible that they are rich enough to make some plan in investment.
+As a CMU student, I have a network of tech people.
+If they enter FAMMA, it is possible that they are rich enough to make some plans in investment.
 So, I can find some of my CMU friends who are in these companies.

 #### c. your interview script:
 - Can you tell me what you think this is?